-(Print name) First, M.I., Last Social Security Nun nber
+(Print name) First, M.I., Last Social Security Number

 Previous Employer:

 Street: Telephone:

 City, State, Zip: Fax No.:

-You may release and forward information requested by section 2 (below) of the records to: is document concerning my Alcohol and Controlle ed Substances Testing
+You may release and forward information requested by section 2 (below records to: of this document concerning my Alcohol and Controlled Substances Testing

 Prospective Employer:

 Attention:

 Street: Telephone:

 City, State, Zip: Fax No.:

 Applicant Signature Date

-is permitted only as expressly authorized by the terms of the driver's request. (h) An employer shall release information regarding driver's records as directe information to an identified person.
-Release of such information by the persor of the employee's consent. §382.413(a)(b)(c)(e)(f) further state: (a) An employer may obtain, pursuant to a driver's written consent, any of the the driver's previous employers. (b) An employer shall obtain, pursuant to a driver's consent, information on th positive controlled substances test results, and refusals to be tested, within the employers under §382.401(b)(1)(i) through (iii). (c) The information in paragraph (b) of this section must be obtained and revied driver performs safety-sensitive functions for an employer. (e) The prospective employer must provide to each of the driver's employers release of the information in paragraph (b). (f) The release of any information under this part may take the form of person obtaining information that ensures confidentiality.
-Each employer must maintacontacted. information concerning the driver which is maintage driver's alcohol tests with a concentration result be preceding two years, which are maintained by the employer no later than 14 calendar driver with the two preceding years the driver's specific all interviews, telephone interviews, letters, or any ain a written, confidential record with respect to each ained under this part by of 0.104 or greater, ne driver's previous lays after the first time a written authorization for
+information to an identified person.
+Release of such information by the pof the employee's consent. §382.413(a)(b)(c)(e)(f) further state: (a) An employer may obtain, pursuant to a driver's written consent, any the driver's previous employers. (b) An employer shall obtain, pursuant to a driver's consent, information positive controlled substances test results, and refusals to be tested, with employers under §382.401(b)(1)(i) through (iii). (c) The information in paragraph (b) of this section must be obtained and driver performs safety-sensitive functions for an employer. (e) The prospective employer must provide to each of the driver's employer elease of the information in paragraph (b). (f) The release of any information under this part may take the form of pobtaining information that ensures confidentiality.
+Each employer must recontacted. directed by the specific, written consent of the driver authorizing release of the berson receiving the information is permitted only in accordance with the terms of the information concerning the driver which is maintained under this part by on the driver's alcohol tests with a concentration result of 0.104 or greater, nin the preceding two years, which are maintained by the driver's previous dreviewed by the employer no later than 14 calendar days after the first time a overs with the two preceding years the driver's specific written authorization for ersonal interviews, telephone interviews, letters, or any other method of

-SECTION 2: TO BE COMPLETE COMPLETE THIS SECTION AS IT PERTAINS TO PART 382.
-SEE 1.
-Has this person ever tested positive for a controlled substance in 2.
-Has this person ever had an alcohol test with a Breath Alcohol Complete below the above questions, please give the SAP's (Substaturther reference.
-Name: Street: City, State, Zip: Section 2 completed by (signature): SECTION 3: TO BE COMPLETED IN SECTION 3: TO BE COM E SEC. §382.413(b), ABOVE. the last two years?
-Yes No concentration 0.04 or greater in the last two years?
-Yes No concentration 0.04 or greater in the last two years?
-Yes No concentration 0.04 or greater in the last two years?
-Yes No concentration 0.04 or greater in the last two years?
-Yes No concentration 0.04 or greater in the last two years?
-Yes No concentration 0.04 or greater in the last two years?
-Yes No concentration 0.04 or greater in the last two years?
-Yes No concentration 0.04 or greater in the last two years?
-Yes No concentration 0.04 or greater in the last two years?
-Yes No concentration 0.04 or greater in the last two years?
-Yes No concentration 0.04 or greater in the last two years?
-Yes No concentration 0.04 or greater in the last two years?
-Yes No concentration 0.04 or greater in the last two years?
-Yes No concentration 0.04 or greater in the last two years?
-Yes No concentration 0.04 or greater in the last two years?
-Yes Yes No concentration 0.04 or greater in the last two years?
-Yes o nd phone number for
+COMPLETE THIS SECTION AS IT PERTAINS TO PART 382.
+SEE SEC. §382.413(b), ABOVE.

+No 3.
+Has this person ever refused a required test for drugs or alcompanies. nol Concentration 0.04 or greater in the last two years?
+Yes

+Street:

+City, State, Zip: Telephone:

+Section 2 completed by (signature): SECTION 3: TO BE COMPLET This form was (check one) Faxed to previous employed below when information was obtained.
+Date: FED BY PROSPECTIVE EMPLOYER bloyer Mailed.
+Date:

+Information received from:

 Recorded by: Method: Fax Mail Phone

 Date: Personal interview